MrudulaDilipPatil/TechnoHacks-Edutech-Intern/README.md

 # TechnoHacks-Edutech-Intern

-Task 1 : House Price Prediction
+TASK NO.1 : House Price Prediction

 Use a dataset that includes information about housing prices and features like square footage, number of bedrooms, etc. to train a model that can predict the price of a new house